NStrijbosch/hub-module-notes/docs/sensors.md

 ```

 !!!
+Warning

-Note: See [Sensors](#sensors) for the specific modes where sending data is usefull for each sensor
+ See [Sensors](#sensors) for the specific modes where sending data is usefull for each sensor

 ## get()